Railroad sues to force approval of Oregon track expansion

 MOSIER, Ore.
-(AP) — Union Pacific is asking a federal judge to reject local rules that threaten to derail its plans to add a second main track along the Columbia River Gorge where a crude oil train derailed last June.
+(AP) — Union Pacific on Tuesday asked a federal judge to reject local rules that threaten to derail its plans to add a second main track along the Columbia River Gorge where a crude oil train derailed last June.

-The Omaha, Nebraska-based railroad filed the lawsuit Tuesday against Wasco County and the Columbia River Gorge Commission, which moved to block the project last fall.
+The railroad filed the lawsuit in federal court in Portland against Wasco County and the Columbia River Gorge Commission.

-Union Pacific says federal rules govern railroads, so local restrictions like the ones Wasco County approved don’t apply to the project.
+Omaha, Nebraska-based Union Pacific says federal laws govern railroads, so local restrictions like the ones Wasco County approved don’t apply to the project.

-The chair of the Wasco County board of commissioners, Rod Runyon, said Tuesday that he was surprised by the lawsuit.
-He says he had not yet seen the lawsuit to comment further.
+Rod Runyon, chair of the Wasco County board of commissioners, said Tuesday that he was surprised by the lawsuit.
+He added that he had not yet seen the lawsuit to comment further.

 Most Read Stories